harikaduyu/data-modeling-sparkify/README.md

 ## Schema for Song Play Analysis

 Using the song and log datasets, a star schema is created for optimized queries on song play analysis.
-This includes the following tables.
+The star schema in this case consists of one fact table (songplays) which references the primary keys of dimension tables (users, songs, artists, time).
+This structure enables analysts to easily aggragate data using simple SQL queries with joins.

 ### Fact Table